 We provide the complete bounce-back message received for you for each undeliverable email notice, which you are able to review in your voter list.
 The message is interpreted by Electionbuddy: it locates the bounce code within the text of the email, and then gives you a simplified explanation of what has happened.
 You can find this message in the "Undeliverable History":

 Clicking on "Undeliverable History" in the drop-down "Actions" menu will open up a window, where the bounce-back message(s) for that voter will be displayed:

-- If it was an incorrect or out-of-date email address (i.e. the email address, as entered, does not exist), and you correct it, then Electionbuddy will attempt to send the notice again.
+- If it was an incorrect or out-of-date email address (i.e. the email address, as entered, does not exist), and you correct it by editing the voter's contact information, then Electionbuddy will attempt to send the notice again.
 This would be the solution for the error in the example above.